 In a media release, NBA said construction has already commenced, with completion expected by late August.

-NBA began Queen Elizabeth renovations in 2019 with the the outfield fence and the infrastructure for the high, protective netting behind the backstop being installed.
+NBA began Queen Elizabeth renovations in 2019 with the outfield fence and the infrastructure for the high, protective netting behind the backstop being installed.

 The netting will stop most foul balls from landing on adjacent properties, in the road, and on parked vehicles.